Pol Calvo: Personal life

 Pol Calvo lives with his parents and older sister near Barcelona, and none of his relatives has been linked with professional musical activity in the past.

 As of February 2023 Pol Calvo began to develop a long-distance Romantic Friendship with Madrilenian Lucía Sánchez, a fellow participant from La Voz Kids in whose network they had got acquainted with each other.

 Calvo likes dogs and owns one named "Lana".

 Philanthropy

 On 2 May 2024 Pol Calvo participated in a song to get funds for projects against bullying with fellow singer Natalia Barone.

 On 30 November 2024 he is expected to perform live in solidarity to fight against childhood cancer at "Aladina Xmas Weekend".

-He also participated in other events to rise funding for medical research, including ALS, as he did on 8 June 2025, together with other artists.
+He also participated in other events to rise funding for medical research, including ALS, as he did on 8 June 2025, together with other artists or at the "Juntos contra el Cáncer" ("Together against Cancer") event on 21 March 2026.